-The Ontario Centres for Learning, Research and Innovation in Long-Term Care (CLRI) enhance quality of care and living for residents across the province.
+The Ontario Centres for Learning, Research and Innovation in Long-Term Care (Ontario CLRI) enhance the quality of care and living for residents across the province.

-In support of the Ministry of Health and the Ministry of Long-Term Care, the Ontario CLRI partners with the sector to build capacity through training, education, innovation and knowledge mobilization to improve the health and well-being of people who live and work in long-term care (LTC).
+In support of the Ministry of Long-Term Care, the Ontario CLRI partners with the sector to build capacity through training, education, innovation, and knowledge mobilization to improve the health and well-being of people who live and work in long-term care (LTC).

 Who We Are

-The Ontario CLRI is funded by the Government of Ontario and hosted at Baycrest Health Sciences, Bruyère, and the Schlegel-UW Research Institute for Aging.
-The collective expertise, resources and partnerships of the host organizations help advance the Program’s provincially mandated goals.
+The Ontario CLRI is funded by the Government of Ontario and hosted at Baycrest Academy for Research and Education, Bruyère Research Institute, and the Schlegel-UW Research Institute for Aging.
+The collective expertise, resources, and partnerships of the host organizations help advance the Program’s provincially mandated goals.

 What We Do